tahoma2d/tahoma2d_docs/source/creating_cutout_animation.rst

 .. tip:: **To unset a Temporarily Pinned Center:**

-    **Shift-click the temporarily pinned center**: it turns from a *light blue square* to an *orange circle* to indicate it's no longer temporarily pinned.
+    **Shift-click the temporarily pinned center**: it turns from a *light blue square* back to an *orange circle* to indicate it's no longer temporarily pinned.

 .. tip:: **To Reset the Pinned Centers information:**